htihospitality/re-dash/samples/counter/README.md

 # counter

-Shows an example of an incrementing counter when clicked
+Shows an example of an incrementing counter when clicked.
+An event is dispatched, counter incremented in app-db, and logging to console as an effect.

 ## Run the sample